4 Killers of Your Walk with the Lord

 Acts 5:32 We are witnesses of these things, and so is the Holy Spirit, whom God has given to those who obey him.

-• We’ve looked at the two side of obedience: (1) God’s judgment against willful disobedience, (2) contrasted by God’s blessings upon the obedient.
-The right choice is obvious!
+- • We’ve looked at the two side of obedience: (1) God’s judgment against willful disobedience, (2) contrasted by God’s blessings upon the obedient.
+The correct and wise choice is obvious!

 2) She accepts no correction.

 Job 5:17 Blessed is the one whom God corrects; so do not despise the discipline of the Almighty.

 - • Zephaniah pronounced “woe” to the people of Jerusalem who would accept no correction.
 Sadly, we still see this attitude today, more than 26 centuries later.
 That is, a stiff-necked determination to “do it my way.”
 And this despite the fact that God’s word says, “…whoever hates correction is stupid … [and] whoever hates correction will die” (Proverbs 12:1; 15:10).